Global-Spaces/rak_common_for_gateway/README.md

 # rak_common_for_gateway

+##    Global Spaces Gateway

+This is forked from the RAK Wireless repo.
+Various changes made to suit our use

 ##	Introduction

 The aim of this project is to help users set up a LoRa network easily.
 The User Guide can be get from our Web.